Piotr1215/cloudrumble/docs/README.md

 The above diagram shows manual provisioning of **Persistent Volumes** as well as using them via **Persistent Volume Claims**.

+The process can be divided into 4 phases:
+- Creation
+- Setting up
+- Usage
+- Cleanup

 ### Where is everything stored

 Once installed, docker creates a folder under `/var/lib/docker/` where all the containers, images, volumes and configurations are stored.